Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Financial thermometers and other macroeconomic measurements

 Note that the above analysis of fluctuations in money for a subsystem depends on an identification of entropy as representing the logarithm of available volume.
-That is true for the toy economies, where the entropy turns out to be the logarithm of the normalisation factor for the stationary distribution (section~\ref{sec:liberty}), but it is not clear in general.
-It is not a consequence of standard thermodynamics either (see \cite{Mi} for a proposed extension).
-But assuming this, the discussion of fluctuations extends to other quantities, such as price: where the partial derivative will be calculated in Section~\ref{sec:cross} (and shown to be non-positive and to contain another factor of $T$).
-There are even fluctuations in the entropy of a subsystem, and there are computable covariances between fluctuations (but the relative sizes of all of these scale like $O(1/N)$ in the thermodynamic limit, as was made explicit for $T_m$ above).
+That is true for the toy economies, where the entropy turns out to be the logarithm of the normalisation factor for the stationary distribution (section~\ref{sec:liberty}), and a general proof under suitable conditions will be presented elsewhere \cite{M25b}.
+It is also not a consequence of standard thermodynamics (though see \cite{Mi} for a proposed extension).
+But assuming the {identification of entropy with logarithm of available volume}, the discussion of fluctuations extends to other quantities, such as price:

+{along standard lines for statistical mechanics, e.g.~Ch.15 of \cite{PB}.} The partial derivative will be related to other quantities in Section~\ref{sec:cross}, equation (\ref{eq:diagflex}) (and shown to be non-positive and to contain another factor of $T$). {The above equation assumes that price is quantified from amounts of goods and money in the subsystem via $\mu = \nu/\beta = \frac{\partial S}{\partial G}/\frac{\partial S}{\partial M}$.}\footnote{See \cite{HS} for a discussion of pitfalls in talking about fluctuations of intensive rather than extensive quantities.} There are even fluctuations in the entropy of a subsystem, and there are computable covariances between fluctuations (but the relative sizes of all of these scale like $O(1/N)$ as one approaches the thermodynamic limit, as was made explicit for $T_m$ above).

 {Note also that the above formulae for variances both give results proportional to $T^2$.
 This shows that, under the assumption that entropy represents logarithm of available volume, temperature is not just the inverse marginal utility of money but is also connected fundamentally with the level of activity at equilibrium.}